Mallie777/regime-aware-quant-platform/README.md

 - tests included
 - easy to extend into real-data workflows later

-## Good ways to talk about it in an interview

-You can say you built a **regime-aware multi-factor research platform** that:

-- simulates a multi-asset universe
-- computes factor alphas and risk state variables
-- converts scores into neutral, volatility-targeted positions
-- evaluates turnover, costs, and drawdowns
-- validates core logic with tests

 ## Next extensions

-If you want to push it further later, you can add:

 - real market data adapters
 - cointegration tests